andsens/homeshick/README.md

 ### track ###
 If you have a new dotfile that you want to put in one of your castles, you can ask homeshick to do the moving and symlinking for you.
+Note that this does not add it to your castle's git repository.
 To track your `.bashrc` and `.zshrc` in your `dotfiles` castle run `homeshick track dotfiles .bashrc .zshrc`.